DeTaxon/halfvoid/README.md

 //Standart type range
 for i : 6..10 {}
-y := range //and rangef for float if x in y {}
+y := Range //and rangef for float if x in y {}

 //3D vectors